-Applicant Response: As written, the goal is to achieve a 30-foot wide easement on the applicant's property.
-The applicant does not intend to grant a 30-foot wide blanket easement that would permit the town to construct a multi-purpose paved path in lands protected by Town, State, and Federal environmental regulations.
+Applicant Response: As written, the goal is to achieve a 30 feet wide easement on the applicant's property.
+The applicant does not intend to grant a 30 feet wide blanket easement that would permit the town to construct a multi-purpose paved path in lands protected by Town, State, and Federal environmental regulations.

-The applicant has agreed to a limited impact easement for construction, if the town can develop a plan to design, fund, and construct such a path without severely damaging these sensitive lands within the existing Dobbins Drive right-of-way.
+As the applicant has repeatedly said to town staff and advisory boards, if the town can develop a plan to design, fund, and construct such a path without severely damaging these sensitive lands within the existing Dobbins Drive Right of Way, a limited impact easement for construction could be considered.
 It is important to note that this portion of Dobbins Drive was deeded to NCDOT by this applicant twenty years ago for realignment of the intersection with Erwin Road prior to the application for the current Residence Inn Hotel.
 In addition, the applicant funded a significant portion of those improvements.